Purpose

 Bitmap Index Example

-The following creates a bitmap join index on the table oe.hash_products
+The following creates a bitmap join index on the table oe.hash_products, which was created in "Hash Partitioning Example":CREATE BITMAP INDEX product_bm_ix

-is a partitioned table, the bitmap
+Because hash_products is a partitioned table, the bitmap

 join index must be locally partitioned.
 In this example, the user must